realworldocaml/book/en/03-variables-and-functions.md

 original definition of `pi` wasn't changed, it was just shadowed, so that any subsequent reference to `pi` would see the new definition of `pi` as zero.
 But there is no later use of `pi`, so the binding doesn't make a difference.
-Indeed, if you type the example I gave above into the toplevel, OCaml will warn you that the definition is unused.
+Indeed, if you type the example above into the toplevel, OCaml will warn you that the definition is unused.

 ```ocaml
 Characters 126-128: